 About Me

-Seth Abrutyn is a Professor of Sociology at the University of British Columbia, where he studies Sociological Theory, Youth Suicide and Mental Health, Emotions, Social Psychology, and Culture.
-His work has been published in journals such as American Sociological Review, Sociological Theory, Society and Mental Health, Journal for the Theory of Social Behaviour, and Journal of Health and Social Behavior.
-He is the editor of Springer’s Handbook of Contemporary Theory and co-editor of Springer’s Handbook of Classical Theory, and is currently co-editor of Contexts magazine.
+I’m a Professor of Sociology at the University of British Columbia, where I study Sociological Theory, Youth Suicide and Mental Health, Emotions, Social Psychology, and Culture.
+My work has been published in journals like the American Sociological Review, Sociological Theory, Society and Mental Health, Journal for the Theory of Social Behaviour, and Journal of Health and Social Behavior.
+My research has won several national awards recognizing its contribution to social science and public health and, recently (2024), I received the Lewis A. Coser Award for Theoretical Agenda Setting from the ASA’s section on Theory.
+I am the editor of Springer’s Handbook of Contemporary Sociological Theory and co-editor of the Handbook of Classical Sociological Theory.
+Currently, I serve as co-editor of Contexts magazine.